bigmlcom/flatline/docs/user-manual.rst

 The day of the week (given by ``epoch-weekday``) is a number from 1 (Monday) to 7 (Sunday).

+The week within the year, given by ``epoch-week``, is a number between 1 and 52.
+Note that it is not included in the oputput of ``epoch-fields``.

 Datetime arithmetic
 ~~~~~~~~~~~~~~~~~~~